PreciousSithole/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that adds sets permission a file
+Script that prints mirror files